GoryMoon/InfoDataPack/README.md

 The json text can for example be generated with the help of [minecraftjson.com](https://minecraftjson.com) or [minecraft.tools](https://minecraft.tools/en/json_text.php)

+The SNBT part of the item can be written/edited with [SNBT Editor](https://gorymoon.github.io/snbt-editor/)

 ### Tooltip

+For tooltips you can add a `exclude_nbt`, it will exclude any item matching that nbt.
+It can be combined with the normal `nbt`.
 ![Tooltip image](.github/images/tooltip.png)
 ```json
 {